 Cure #1 – 7 – 0.15

 Black pepper (cracked large) – 6 – 0.129

 White pepper (ground fine) – 6 – 0.129

 Now, I see why people refer to cooking as a science.
 Those are some precise measurements.
 Give me a little while and I will be able to figure out how to make my own sausage too!
 Meanwhile, I’m going to have to go back to Café Fiorello to get my authentic Italian cravings satisfied!

 New York, NY 10023

 I know that the New Year has come and gone for this year, but did you eat anything traditional on January 1st?
-If so, what was it?If you enjoyed this post, then please consider sharing it with your friends.
-Also, don't forget to sign up for my email newsletter so that you don't miss future updates.
+If so, what was it?If you enjoyed this post, please forward it to a friend or tell them to sign up here.
 Thanks!